afsheenirani/wp-calypso/docs/shrinkwrap.md

 - Verify that Calypso works as expected and that tests pass.
 - Commit the updated package.json and npm-shrinkwrap.json

+### Bumping Sub-Dependencies in a Single Package

+Periodically, we'll want to bump our package sub-dependencies to pick up bugfixes.
+To update sub-dependencies in a single module, (with lodash as an example) :

+- Remove only that package in node_modules `rm -rf node_modules/lodash`
+- Install the same version `npm install lodash@4.0.0 --save`
+- Clingwrap the package `clingwrap lodash`
+- Verify that Calypso works as expected and that tests pass.
+- Commit the changes to npm-shrinkwrap.json.

-## Modifying Sub-Dependencies
+## Bumping Sub-Dependencies in all Packages

-Periodically, we'll want to bump sub-dependencies to pick up bugfixes.
-This may result in a large diff that is too big to review.
+We may also choose to update all package sub-dependencies.
+This will result in a large diff that is too big to review, so testing instructions should ensure that a clean install works and Calypso runs and tests correctly.
 It's very important that your node_modules is deleted before you do this to be sure to pick up the latest versions.

 - Run `make distclean` to delete local node_modules
 - Delete your local copy of npm-shrinkwrap.json.